waterst0ne/waterst0ne.github.io/_posts/2022-12-13-bitcoin-dev-journey.md

 ---

 ### Pacific Bitcoin '22
 This year, I also had the opportunity to attend Pacific Bitcoin '22 and let me tell you it was pure signal.
 Everyone I met there was working on Bitcoin, an educator, or was passionate  HODL’r and Bitcoin advocate.
 I was lucky  to meet a few of the Swan Team Bitcoiners who work in different areas in the Bitcoin space.
 It was my first time meeting the Swan Team and I can tell they are like a Bitcoin family.
-PB ’22 was a great experience, I had the change to  listen to many Bitcoiners perspectives, their ambitions, and their goals.
-What bear market ?
+PB ’22 was a great experience, I had the chance to listen to many Bitcoiners perspectives, their ambitions, and their goals.
+What do you mean a bear market ?
 Bitcoiners are still building. 😊

 - [Pacific Bitcoin '23](https://www.pacificbitcoin.com/)
 ---